Nara-Network/nara-stable-ovault/MCT_ARCHITECTURE.md

 A: VaultComposerSync requires it for constructor validation.
 Alternative is to write a custom composer from scratch.

 **Q: Can users ever interact with MCT?**
 A: No. Users call `mintWithCollateral(USDC)` directly.
-MCT is created internally by the USDe contract.
+MCT is created internally by the nUSD contract.

 **Q: What if I want to send MCT cross-chain in the future?**
 A: You would need to: